ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 : an entity that maintains and extends the Append-only Log, and endorses its state.
 A Transparency Service can be a complex distributed system, and SCITT requires the Transparency Service to provide many security guarantees about its Append-only Log.
-The identity of a Transparency Service is captured by a public key that must be known by Verifiers in order to validate Receipts.
+The identity of a Transparency Service is captured by a public key that must be known by Relying Parties in order to validate Receipts.

 Transparent Statement: